Gödel's completeness theorem

-It makes a close link between model theory that deals with what is true in different models, and proof theory that studies what can be formally proven in particular formal systems.
+The completeness theorem makes a close link between model theory, which deals with what is true in different models, and proof theory, which studies what can be formally proven in particular formal systems.

 It was first proved by Kurt Gödel in 1929.
 It was then simplified when Leon Henkin observed in his Ph.D. thesis that the hard part of the proof can be presented as the Model Existence Theorem (published in 1949).
 Henkin's proof was simplified by Gisbert Hasenjaeger in 1953.

 Preliminaries

 There are numerous deductive systems for first-order logic, including systems of natural deduction and Hilbert-style systems.
 Common to all deductive systems is the notion of a formal deduction.
 This is a sequence (or, in some cases, a finite tree) of formulae with a specially designated conclusion.
 The definition of a deduction is such that it is finite and that it is possible to verify algorithmically (by a computer, for example, or by hand) that a given sequence (or tree) of formulae is indeed a deduction.

 A first-order formula is called logically valid if it is true in every structure for the language of the formula (i.e. for any assignment of values to the variables of the formula).
 To formally state, and then prove, the completeness theorem, it is necessary to also define a deductive system.
 A deductive system is called complete if every logically valid formula is the conclusion of some formal deduction, and the completeness theorem for a particular deductive system is the theorem that it is complete in this sense.
 Thus, in a sense, there is a different completeness theorem for each deductive system.
 A converse to completeness is soundness, the fact that only logically valid formulas are provable in the deductive system.

 If some specific deductive system of first-order logic is sound and complete, then it is "perfect" (a formula is provable if and only if it is logically valid), thus equivalent to any other deductive system with the same quality (any proof in one system can be converted into the other).